elaspog/code_snippets_and_courses/docker/_tutorial-udemy-docker-and-kubernetes-the-complete-guide/readme.md

-// programs exist in container's file system docker run busybox echo hi there docker run busybox echo by there docker run busybox ls
+// programs exist in container's file system docker run busybox echo hi there docker run busybox echo bye there docker run busybox ls

 // programs do not exists in container's file system